Apply For A Research Grant

 to the presentation of a PhD.
 Since then, the Psoriasis Association has awarded

-numerous PhD Studentships and is pleased to continue the commitment to the next
+numerous PhD Studentships and is pleased to continue this commitment to the next

-grants in 2018.
 For successful PhD Studentship applicants, a £1,000 travel grant is also available.
-This is to allow the PhD student to attend national and international conferences, where the student is encouraged to present their work.
+This is to allow the PhD student to attend national and international conferences, where they are encouraged to present their work.
 In addition, a £500 outreach grant is available per successful PhD Studentship to allow the student to organise, carry out, or take part in science outreach events about psoriasis and psoriasis research.

 Alongside PhD Studentships, a small grant of up to £10,000 is available through the